MaVio-R/Mario_MaVio_Things/README.md

 ## Introduction

-This repository contains a collection of programs written in different programming languages, during our time in University.
+This section contains a collection of C programs developed during our time in university.
 Our goal is to learn, share, and inspire others through coding.
 Feel free to explore the code, run it, or modify it as you like!

 ## Getting Started

-To get started with this repository, follow these steps:
+To get started with this section, follow these steps:

 1. **Clone the Repository**
    ```bash